marioy47/blog-site/posts/start-developing-flutter-in-mac/index.md

 ![Android SDK finished installing](android-studio-setup-04.png)

 If you are not are going to stick to _Android Studio_ and don't want to use the terminal or _Visual Studio Code_.
-You can stop reading. **You are completely seated up**.
+You can stop reading. **You are completely set up**.

 ## Setup the Android SDK Path